bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is DevOps?</summary><br><b>

-There are many good answers to this question.

 Amazon:

 "DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
 This speed enables organizations to better serve their customers and compete more effectively in the market."